Julius Echter von Mespelbrunn: Burial

-Evaluation and legacy
+Legacy

 He is also identified by Dillinger (2009) as one of the "spearheads of Tridentine reform in Germany.
 For them, the fight against witches was clearly part of an apocalyptic battle against evil and for the purity of the church".

 His most lasting monument, after the University of Würzburg, is the Julius Hospital (Juliusspital) in that town, which he founded with the endowment of the abandoned monastery of Heiligenthal.
 By skillful administration he improved the economic conditions, reduced taxes and improved the administration of justice.
-He proved himself one of the most capable rulers of his time.
-As the "founder and soul of the Catholic League", he exercised a decisive influence on the future of Germany.
+He proved himself one of the most capable rulers of his time as "founder and soul of the Catholic League".

-Echter also had around 300 churches built or renovated as well as constructing numerous rectories and school buildings in his territory.
+Echter built or renovated around 300 churches as well as constructing numerous rectories and school buildings in his territory.

 Würzburger Hofbräu makes a wheat beer called Julius Echter Hefe-Weissbier in honor of the bishop.

-The Old Library of Magdalene College, Cambridge has books previously owned by the bishop in their collection.
+St John's College, Cambridge holds 20 volumes which previously belonged to him; these were taken from Mespelbrunn's library during the Thirty Years War.